Juli-GR/lenguague_app_back/README.md

-# Languagues App - Backend
+# Languages App - Backend

+The database used in this project is ADE20K
 It is recommended to run the project in a virtual environment

 ## Install requirements